dominic-farquharson/intro-to-conditional-logic/conditional_logic_lecture.md

 ## Objectives
 - Be able to define what a condition is.
-- Be Able to make a program 'react’ to a condition
+- Be Able to make a program 'react' to a condition
 - Define an if statement
 - Define an else statement